Gardens, (Green) Squares, and Parks in Paris

 Square Saint-Lambert

-Square Saint-Lambert is a pretty landscaped garden built on a former gasworks factory site.
-The park is divided into three sections – one being a children’s play area with slides and swings, one being an open-air puppet theatre, and one being a sandpit.
+Square Saint-Lambert is a pretty landscaped garden built on the site of a former gasworks factory.
+The park is divided into three sections: a children’s play area with slides and swings, an open-air puppet theatre, and a sandpit.

 The park also has a mini lake surrounded by parkland and a couple of art-deco sculptures.